How to Become a Travel Nurse

 Requirements will vary somewhat by the travel agency, but there are some core requirements that will always be in place.

 A nurse must be licensed to practice in the state to which he/she is traveling.
-Some states are part of the Enhanced Nursing Licensure Compact (eNLC), which allows nurses to work within any of the compact states on a temporary basis.
+Some states are part of the Enhanced Nursing Licensure Compact (eNLC), which offers a travel nursing licensure that allows nurses to work within any of the compact states on a temporary basis.
 If the nurse resides in a non-compact state, they will be required to apply for an individual state license, which typically requires approval by that state’s board and a paid fee.
 These fees are reimbursable.

 Nurses will need to have current certifications in place for the contract they are accepting.
-All travel nurses are required to maintain Basic Life Support (BLS) certification and ICU nurses will also need Advanced Cardiac Life Support (ACLS) at a minimum.
+All travel nurse certification requirements include maintaining the Basic Life Support (BLS) certification.
+ICU nurses will also need Advanced Cardiac Life Support (ACLS) at a minimum.

 Health Records/Vaccination Requirements